thesourabh/android-practice/README.md

 # Android Practice Code

-This repo contains all practice, testing and coursework code right from the Hello World.
+This repo contains all practice, testing and coursework code not currently involved in active projects, from basic Hello Worlds to more involved complex apps.